 How To Come Up With Blog Name Ideas.
-Hard Could It Bee (pun intended)?
-Turns Out, Very!
+How Hard Could It Bee (pun intended)?
+Read On And You’ll Understand!

+Your blog name- It’s the first thing people see when they visit your site.
+It is your first impression.
 When I started this blog, it was a bit (or a lot) of a mess.
-Coming up with the best blog name was hard!
+Coming up with the best blog name was hard.
+I went back and fourth between names and ideas!
 Here’s how I came up with blog name ideas, where I went wrong, and what I learned from it!

 First off, I don’t even like bees.
 I do like pie!
 My first draft blog name was My Social B. It didn’t represent me very well, but I needed something quick to get my Instagram and blog pages up and running for a college project.
 It wasn’t permanent.
 I’m actually terrified of bees and my logo included a picture of a beehive and my content used playful bee phrases such as ‘Get your business buzzing’.
 The image and name were catchy, but not ME!
 I wanted to create a better blog brand and blog name, that reflects me.